The Mixos manual

 AI Auto-Texture

 Short on time, or after a starting point?
-Describe a look in plain language and AI Auto-Texture paints the whole model in a single pass, or use a Color ID to mask the model by region first.
+Describe a look in plain language and AI Auto-Texture paints the whole model in a single pass.
 The result lands as ordinary layers you can keep editing by hand.
+You'll find it in the Mesh tab, as the Texture step of the setup checklist — it unwraps and bakes the model for you first if needed, so a freshly imported mesh is one prompt away from textured.

 Describe a look and let AI Auto-Texture paint the whole model in one pass — then refine it by hand.
 (Try “rusted iron”, “oak”, “mossy stone”.)